-2 semesters; 1 credit Prerequisite: Successful completion of Laboratory Physical Science Lab Fee: \$110
+Prerequisite: Successful completion of Laboratory Physical Science

 Biology is a standard driven and laboratory-based course aligned to the Next Generation Science Standards.
-This course follows a Story lining curriculum, which promotes students to interact with a phenomenon or solve biological problems throughout the course.
+This course employs story lining and modeling curriculum, which promotes students to interact with a phenomenon or solve biological problems throughout the course.
 Scientific practices and an inquiry-based methodology engage students in the study of life, including topics such as cellular structures and processes, ecosystem sciences and interactions, heredity, energy flow, cell division, foundational biochemistry, evolution and natural selection, and biodiversity.
 Biology will emphasize critical thinking, data interpretation and analysis, and writing skills through working both cooperatively and independently during classroom projects and labs.